 It may also be helpful to go to bed at the same time each night.
 If an individual goes to bed at 9 PM one night and midnight the next, it can be difficult for their body to understand when it is supposed to wind down.

-Along with going to bed at the same time, individuals should try to get up each morning at approximately the same time as well.
-Sleeping in an extra hour on the weekends is likely fine, but any more than that should be avoided.
+Along with going to bed at the same time, individuals should generally try to get up each morning at approximately the same time as well.
+Sleeping in an extra hour on the weekends is likely fine, but any more than that should normally be avoided.

 Reduce Screen Time

 Although screens may seemingly be omnipresent in today’s world, individuals should generally do their best to limit screen time before bed.
 Taking a break from TV, computers, and phones at least an hour before bedtime can help the body prepare for sleep.
 Instead of turning to screens before bed, some alternative options may include reading a book, completing a jigsaw puzzle, listening to an audiobook, or coloring in an adult coloring book.

 Insomnia can be frustrating, especially when you feel like you’ve taken steps to improve your sleep.
 While it may feel like you will never be able to sleep normally again, help is available.
 Therapy can be a way for you to discuss your worries regarding insomnia and bipolar disorder, and it can also help you figure out ways to manage your symptoms.
 However, if you’re sleep-deprived, you may find it difficult to meet with a therapist in person.
 Online therapy can empower you to connect with a licensed therapist from anywhere you have a strong and stable internet connection, which often makes therapy more accessible.